-Sonos Arc Ultra vs Samsung HW-Q990D: how do they compare?
+Sonos Arc Ultra vs Samsung HW-Q990D: which Dolby Atmos soundbar should you buy?

-A new version of the Sonos Arc soundbar is coming soon.
+There's a new version of the Sonos Arc soundbar.
 The Sonos Arc Ultra promises 'breakthrough' sound technology and up to double the bass of the original Arc.
 If you are familiar with the five-star, multi-Award-winning Arc, you will know that those are bold claims indeed.

-But of course there are plenty more soundbars available besides the Arc.
+But of course other soundbars are available besides those made by Sonos.
 The Arc Ultra will have to compete with the Samsung HW-Q990D, winner of our Best Soundbar System in the 2024 What Hi-Fi?
 Awards.
 Can the new Arc cut it against such stiff competition?
 Let's see...

 Sonos Arc Ultra vs Samsung HW-Q990D: price